infinitered/gluegun/docs/README.md

 Just run the `gluegun` CLI like this:

 ```
-$ yarn global add gluegun
+# spin up your new CLI
-$ gluegun new movies
+npx gluegun new movies

-(choose TypeScript or Modern JavaScript)
+# choose TypeScript or Modern JavaScript
+# now jump into the source
-$ cd movies
+cd movies

+# and link your new executable
-$ yarn link
+yarn link

+# and run it!
-$ movies help
+movies help
 ```

 You should see your new CLI help.
 Open the folder in your favorite editor and start building your CLI!

 # Code